 An artists concept image of the entry to 1 Malop St

-Chief executive officer of developer Quintessential Equity, Shane Quinn, said the project’s core and shell and its interiors had received pre-certification from the International WELL Building Institute, which tests buildings worldwide on their health and wellness impacts on their occupants.
+Chief Executive Officer of developer Quintessential Equity, Shane Quinn, said the project’s core and shell and its interiors had received pre-certification from the International WELL Building Institute, which tests buildings worldwide on their health and wellness impacts on their occupants.

 “We know factors like stale air quality, excessive noise and lack of access to natural light are a recipe for dissatisfaction and poor health — and the WELL assessment process guides us towards demonstrated best practice in a systematic, performance-based way,” Mr Quinn said.

-Design features include using low toxicity and natural stone and timber finishes, high-grade air filters; quality acoustic performance and soundproofing; water filtration and quality testing and lighting designed to minimise disruption to the body’s circadian rhythm and avoid eyestrain and associated headaches.
+Design features include using low toxicity and natural stone and timber finishes, high-grade air filters; quality acoustic performance and soundproofing; water filtration quality testing and lighting designed to minimise disruption to the body’s circadian rhythm and avoid eyestrain and associated headaches.

 Picture: Mitch Bear